wing5wong/artisan-whs-static/source/_news/2021-04-13_the-duke-of-edinburgh-leaves-the-world-and-its-young-people-with-an-extraordinary-legacy.md

 show_in_slider: false
 date: 2021-04-13T02:39:55.223Z
 ---
-In recognition of the passing of Prince Philip, the Duke of Edinburgh, these are our Whanganui High School Gold Award Recipients. 🙂 🇬🇧
+In recognition of the passing of Prince Philip, The Duke of Edinburgh, below are our Whanganui High School Gold Award Recipients. 🙂 🇬🇧

-The Duke of Edinburgh’s Hillary Award is available to all 14–24 year olds, regardless of their background.

-The Award has three levels, each progressively more challenging.
-BRONZE: For those 14 years and over
-SILVER: For those 15 years and over
-GOLD: For those 16 years and over

-Participants are required to complete four sections at each level: Voluntary Service, Skills, Physical Recreation and Adventurous Journey.
-At Gold level, participants also complete a Residential Project.
+Thanks to his vision many WHS students have flourished in the programme over the years.👌

-A committed champion of young people; His Royal Highness The Duke of Edinburgh, leaves the world and its young people with an extraordinary legacy.
+A committed champion of young people; His Royal Highness The Duke of Edinburgh, leaves the world and its young people with an extraordinary legacy. 🤗